lknutstad/kickstarter-analysis/README.md

 ## Results

-- Decemeber is the worst month for launching a theater kickstarter campaign with the number of successful campaigns roughly equal to the number of failed campaigns.
+- December is the worst month for launching a theater kickstarter campaign with the number of successful campaigns roughly equal to the number of failed campaigns.
 - May is the best month for launching a theater kickstarter campaign with the number of successful campaigns roughly 2.15x the number of failed campaigns

 - Setting a financial fundraising goal lower than 1500 improves your likelihood of success for success.